Configuration

 Inverse relations are derived automatically (a declared child gives the target a parent, and so on).
 Setting a role’s property to None turns that role fully off: its badge never appears — no direct links, no inverse of an active opposite role, no heuristic.
 The Detect children by tag option adds a heuristic: a note carrying one of the listed tags that links to a card counts as that card’s child (this also keeps the child role active).

-Relationships are read-only — the plugin never writes them.
+Relationships are editable from the board: the card menu’s Relationships submenu adds and removes direct links, and the WBS re-parents by drag — every write lands in the owning note’s own role property.
+Inverse-derived and heuristic relations stay read-only (they live on the other note).
 A non-empty blocked by flags the card (red badge + edge) and powers the Blocked cards view filter and badge navigation; it never changes status on its own.

 Archiving